HL7/davinci-ra/input/pagecontent/StructureDefinition-ra-coding-gap-clinical-evaluation-detectedissue-intro.md

 1. A Modifier Extension `codingGapType` and its `value` must be a valid code from the [Risk Adjustment Clinical Evaluation Coding Gap Type Value Set](ValueSet-clinical-evaluation-coding-gap-type.html)
 1. A `DetectedIssue.code` with a fixed code `CODINGGAP`
 1. A `DetectedIssue.patient` references a [US Core Patient](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html)
-1. A `DetectedIssue.implicated` that references [Risk Adjustment Coding Gap MeasureReport]
+1. A `DetectedIssue.implicated` that references a [Risk Adjustment Coding Gap MeasureReport]
 1. Contains one to many `DetectedIssue.evidence` which are clinical evaluation evidence to support DetectedIssue for a coding gap
 </div>